Father: Thomas LABRUM (*29 Nov 1818 +6 Jun 1895)

 URL changed?
 Try Dale or Debbie's tree home site.

-[19058] [John&Elenor onwards.FTW]
+[19329] [John&Elenor onwards.FTW]

 Mary Ann appears to have lead a very resourceful life.
 Why she was found in Thames where she married her first husband is a mystery.
 Thames was overflowing with miners searching for gold.
 Every second building was a hotel and not the place for a young girl.
-To marry David, Mary really needed a permission to marry certificate because she was underage i.e.21yrs.
+To marry David, Mary really needed a permission to marry certificate because she was underage i.e. 21yrs.
 Somehow she got away with stating on the Intention to Marry certificate that she was of age but on her marriage certificate she admits to being a minor.
 Another interesting point is the fact that none of David's brothers were witness to the marriage which leaves one with the impression this marriage was not a happy event for the CLARKSON family.

 Her first child was born the following month, so where and how she meet David nine months prior is another puzzle.
 For the rest of her life, Mary Ann does not recognise she knew let alone married a David CLARKSON.

 I suspect the love of her life was a Mr Richard SPRATT.
-She definately had one child to this man, a son also named Richard who was born about 1972/73.
+She definitely had one child to this man, a son also named Richard who was born about 1972/73.
 His birth was not registered but after tracking this male down I have found his marriage and death certificate.
 He states his parents were Richard SPRATT and Mary Ann nee LABRUM.
 He also seem to have been aware of the death of his father.

 I did some research on Mr Richard SPRATT senior and it would appear this man may have had a certain way with the ladies.
 He was undoubtly wealthy and very well respected amongst the early settlers.
 His advice was sought and reported in overseas newspapers on mining and shares.
 But, I have also found another young lady filing a court order against Mr SPRATT seeking money for a child she had that he had fathered.
 From the Thames Advertiser 1872 the following newspaper article proves an interesting read.
-This is around the same a time that I think Mary Ann was asociating with him
+This is around the same a time that I think Mary Ann was associating with him

 Police Court.-Yesterday (before W.Fraser, Esq.
 R.M.)